 Come see for yourself why so many people return year after year to the Broken Finger for FU Fun!

 While you’re here, learn more about the importance of boating in the Finger Lakes (steamboats, trout boats, and others) at the Finger Lakes Boating Museum which preserves the legacy of the remarkable vessels that were built here with a number of beautiful vintage wooden boats on display.
-Explore the most unusual of all the Finger Lakes with a scenic seaplane flight and discover of Glenn Curtiss transformed the lake into a runway over 100 years ago (link to Defying Gravity or Taking Flight).
+Explore the most unusual of all the Finger Lakes with a scenic seaplane flight and discover of Glenn Curtiss transformed the lake into a runway over 100 years ago.

 “Seen from above, the Finger Lakes look like claw marks on the landscape. . . .
 The Iroquois believed they were of divine provenance.
 Farmers and loggers flocked to the area for the fertile land around their shores.
 The lakes are central to the region’s identity and its economy.
 Everything here leads back to water.”Rohan Kamicheril, United Hemispheres Magazine